E-mails you don’t want to get from your house-sitter:

 “Do you have a plunger?”

 One caretaker was a friend of a friend.
 The other was someone I know slightly.
-Both were looking for a place to stay; all I asked in return for the free flop was that they bring in my mail.
+Both were looking for a place to stay for a while.
+All I asked in return for the free flop was that they bring in my mail.

 What I didn’t ask for: